namakemonoLA/namakemonoLA/README.md

 - 👋 Hi, I’m @namakemonoLA
 - 👀 I’m interested in music, crochet, video games, writing, and sloths.
 - 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on things that can help people!
-I have a background in education, so I think I can be especially helpful in education.
-I also want to work on games.
-I am a script writer for visual novels :)
+I have a background in education, so I think I can be especially helpful in making educational tools.
+I also want to work on games!
+I am currently working freelance as a script writer for visual novels :)
 - 📫 Find me on Twitter under the handle rarasensei

 <!---